Eco-Friendly Disposable Bamboo & Bagasse Products

 StrengthGood — handles most foodExcellent — very rigidGood — rigid but can snapGood — flexible

-Best forStandard meals, soft food, single-material systemsAll food including tough meatsBudget eco applicationsBeing banned
+Best forStandard meals, soft food, single-material systemsAll food, including tough meatsBudget eco applicationsBeing banned

 TasteNeutralNeutralSlight woody note possibleCan leach chemicals